ethankennerly/digestion-defense/engineering.md

 1. [ ] Three food deployment receivers.
 1. [ ] Three foods transmit:  Grape, Cod, Oil.
-1. [ ] Player taps collider of selection receiver in node hierarchy containing grape.
+1. [ ] Player taps collider of selected receiver in node hierarchy containing grape.
-1. [ ] Transmitter transforms selection and grape to transmit grape to connected entrance that receives food.
+1. [ ] Transmitter transforms selected and grape to transmit grape to connected entrance that receives food.
 1. [ ] Food receiver at end of tunnel has trigger region covering all caves.
 1. [ ] Nav agent in grape finds path to end of tunnel, and begins moving.
 1. [ ] Grape moves in trigger region of white teeth.